 Dallas Stalking Defense Lawyers

 All domestic violence crimes constitute serious criminal charges which can lead to an array of penalties that can affect your future.
 A thorough and aggressive legal defense is needed in any case where you have been accused of stalking as a domestic violence offense.
-Hamilton Grant PC is a criminal defense firm serving the Dallas area that you can trust to provide such a thorough defense.
+Deandra Grant Law is a criminal defense firm serving the Dallas area that you can trust to provide such a thorough defense.
 Lead attorney, Deandra Grant, has earned many recognitions and distinctions for her outstanding legal service in the field of criminal defense, from being selected for inclusion in the Super Lawyers®list of 2011 and 2012 to a Top 100 Trial Lawyer by the National Trial Lawyers Association.
 That is the level of representation you can count on when your future and freedom are at stake.

 Call (214) 225-7117 to discuss the details of your case with one of our Dallas stalking defense attorneys.
 We also serve clients in Collin County and throughout all of northern Texas.